Inundation Mapping

 Dependencies are managed via Pipenv.

-section above, all of the dependencies you need are included.
+When you execute docker build from the Installation section above, all of the dependencies you need are included.
 This includes dependencies for you to work in JupyterLab for testing purposes.

 While very rare, you may want to add more dependencies.
 You can follow the following steps: